alexcurwood/alexcurwood/README.md

 ## About Me

-I am an aspiring Graduate Data Scientist.
+Graduate Data Scientist.

-I recently graduated from Durham University with a degree in Natural Sciences.
-My background and degree modules were in Physics, Mathematics, and Philosophy, but I chose to integrate Computer Science and Software Development during my second and third years.
-Within these disciplines, I found a unique opportunity to capitalise on my natural curiosity, leverage my problem-solving and analytical skills, and work within collaborative environments to create meaningful solutions for businesses and consumers.
-After graduating, I enrolled in the School of Code, which has been a fantastic opportunity to develop these skills further in an accelerated learning environment and start building solutions to real-world problems.
-Please find some examples below.
+Last year I graduated from Durham University in Natural Sciences, completing modules in Computer Science, Mathematics, Philosophy and Physics.
+I capitalised on my natural curiosity and developed my problem-solving, analytical and statistical skills.

+After graduating, to bridge the gap between technical knowledge and practical software engineering experience, I enrolled at the School of Code.
+Rapidly learning new frameworks and applying them in hackathons and projects, alongside working in agile teams to create real-world solutions for stakeholders has provided a unique advantage over other graduates.

+I am now looking to leverage my skills and experience as a Graduate Data Scientist and create meaningful solutions for businesses and consumers.

 ## Projects